-2. Long-Term Dewatering Individual Permits

-Long-term Dewatering individual permits apply to projects that exceed the thresholds and criteria described in subsection 40E-2.061(2), F.A.C.
-Basis of
+- 1. General Permit by Rule for Short-Term Dewatering Permits Criteria for general permits by rule for short-term dewatering are found in Ssubsection 40E-2.061(2), F.A.C. - 2.
+Long-Term Dewatering Individual Permits Dewatering individual permits apply to projects that exceed the thresholds and criteria described in Ssubsection 40E-2.061(2), F.A.C.

-Review, Sections 2.5.1 and 2.5.2 above.
 Two types of individual dewatering permits are available from the District.
-For projects where all the dewatering activities are defined at the time of the permit application, the applicant may apply for a "Setandard" Individual Permit.
-For long-term, multi-phased projects, with undefined activities or no contractor at the time of the permit application, the applicant may apply for a "Mmaster" Individual Permit.
+For projects where all the dewatering activities are defined at the time of the permit application, the applicant may apply for a Standard Individual Permit.
+For long-term, multi-phased projects, with undefined activities or no contractor at the time of the permit application, the applicant may apply for a Master Individual Permit.

-Applicants for all individual dewatering permits must satisfy the conditions of issuance for Individual Permits (Rule 40E-2.301, F.A.C.).
-In order to provide reasonable assurances that water reserved in Rule 40E-10.041, F.A.C., will not be withdrawn, all water from the dewatering activity shall be retained on site.
-If the applicant demonstrates that retaining the water on site is not feasible, the project shall be modified to demonstrate, pursuant to Subsection Section 3.11, that reserved water will not be withdrawn.
-The applicant may elect to begin dewatering for a single period of only 90 days in areas of the project, that meet the general permit by rule No-Notice criteria specified in subsection 40E-2.061(2), F.A.C., Section 2.5.1 of this Basis of Review, once an application for an illndividual dewatering permit has been submitted to the District.
+Applicants for all individual dewatering permits must satisfy the conditions of issuance (Rule 40E-2.301, F.A.C.).
+In order to provide reasonable assurances that water reserved in Rule 40E-10.041, F.A.C., will not be withdrawn, all water from the dewatering activity shall be retained onsite.
+If the applicant demonstrates that retaining the water onsite is not feasible, the project shall be modified to demonstrate, pursuant to Subsection 3.11, that reserved water will not be withdrawn.
+The applicant may elect to begin dewatering for a single period of only 90 days in areas of the project, that meet the general permit by rule criteria specified in Subsection 40E-2.061(2), F.A.C., once an application for an individual dewatering permit has been submitted to the District.

-The applicant must provide the information required in paragraphs a. through i. below, as applicable for the Dewatering General Permit, as specified in Section 2.5.2.
-In addition, the applicant shall provide estimates of the maximum monthly and annual dewatering withdrawals for the project and will be required to submit records of monthly withdrawals for each dewatering pump to the District.
+The applicant must provide the information required in paragraphs a. through i. below, as applicable.
+If required In addition, the applicant shall provide estimates of the maximum monthly and annual dewatering withdrawals for the project and shall will be required to submit records of monthly withdrawals for each dewatering pump to the District.
 Staff shall not specify maximum monthly or annual withdrawal volumes in the recommended permit conditions.
-Permit applications for a devatering General Water Use permit must:
+Permit applications for a dewatering permit must:

 - a.
-Perovide reasonable assurances that the project will not cause harm to the resource, existing legal uses, offsite land uses, and wetland environments or cause harmful saline water intrusion or movement of pollutants, as described in Chapter 3 of this Basis of Review.
-If the potential for harm exists, the applicant shall redesign the dewatering activities, including recharge trenches or storage areas to offset the potential drawdown impacts of the proposed activity; - - b.
-Ddemonstrate that the requested allocations represent reasonable dewatering needs.
+Provide reasonable assurances that the project will not cause harm to the resource, existing legal uses, offsite land uses, and wetland environments or cause harmful saline water intrusion or movement of pollutants, as described in Chapter 3 of this Applicant's Handbook Basis of Review.
+If the potential for harm exists, the applicant shall redesign the dewatering activities, including recharge trenches or storage areas to offset the potential drawdown impacts of the proposed activity; - b.
+Demonstrate that the requested allocations represent reasonable dewatering needs.
 These needs are generally demonstrated by providing information on the water budget for the operation, including all sources and losses of water utilized in the dewatering process.
 The water budget should demonstrate where and in what quantities water is generated to accomplish the dewatering, including any associated losses, and where and in what quantity water is stored, recharged, disposed, or reused.
 If processing of materials is associated with the dewatering, a separate water budget describing these activities is required.
-The water budget may be in the form of a spreadsheet or a flow diagram that indicates all water sources and losses; -
+The water budget may be in the form of a spreadsheet or a flow diagram that indicates all water sources and losses: